vvuk/eddy-ng/SURVEY_README.md

 ## Overview

 Survey mode is a temperature-independent probing method for the BTT Eddy probe, inspired by Cartographer's implementation.
-Unlike the standard TAP mode which requires temperature compensation (`tap_adjust_z`), Survey mode uses a polynomial model that provides consistent results across different temperatures.
+Unlike the standard TAP mode which requires temperature compensation (`tap_adjust_z`) and heavily depends on exact temperature ranges, Survey mode uses a polynomial model that provides consistent results across different temperatures.

 ## Key Differences from TAP Mode